Strong large deviation principles for pair empirical measures of random walks in the Mukherjee-Varadhan topology: Introduction

-In this paper we adapt and extend the work of Mukherjee and Varadhan in order to prove a \emph{strong} large deviation principle for the \emph{pair} empirical measure of the Markov chain $(X_n)_{n\in\N_0}$, defined by \beq L_n^{(2)} = \frac1n \sum_{k=1}^n \gd_{(X_k, X_{k+1})}, \eeq in the case $\gS=\bbR^d$.
-Our work is motivated by the application of this LDP to the so-called \emph{Swiss cheese} problem, that is the (downward) large deviation for the volume of a Wiener sausage in $\bbR^d$ ($d\ge 2$), by van den Berg, Bolthausen and den Hollander~\cite{BBH2001}.
-In~\cite{BBH2001} (as well in the discrete random walk counterpart studied a bit later by Phetpradap~\cite{Phetpradap} in his Ph.D thesis) the authors used the aformentionned folding procedure on a large torus to deal with the lack of compactness of the state space.
-In a future paper, we plan to apply the strong LDP for the pair empirical measure to the Swiss cheese problem in order to obtain the so-called \emph{tube property}.
-The latter basically means that the empirical measure introduced in~\cite{BBH2001} is close to the minimizer of the variational problem appearing in~\cite{BBH2001}.
+In this paper we adapt and extend the work of Mukherjee and Varadhan in order to prove a \emph{strong} Large Deviation principle (LDP) for the \emph{pair} empirical measure of the Markov chain $(X_n)_{n\in\N_0}$, defined by \beq L_n^{(2)} = \frac1n \sum_{i=1}^n \gd_{(X_{i-1}, X_{i})}, \eeq in the case $\gS=\bbR^d$.
+Our work is motivated by the application of this LDP to the so-called \emph{Swiss cheese} problem, that is the (downward) Large Deviations for the volume of a Wiener sausage in $\bbR^d$ ($d\ge 2$), by van den Berg, Bolthausen and den Hollander~\cite{BBH2001}.
+In that paper (as well as in Phetpradap's Ph.D thesis~\cite{Phetpradap} for the discrete random walk counterpart a few years later) the authors used the aforementioned folding procedure on a large torus to deal with the lack of compactness of the state space.
+In a companion paper~\cite{EP2023}, we apply the strong LDP for the pair empirical measure to the Swiss cheese problem in order to obtain the so-called \emph{tube property}.
+The latter essentially means that, conditioned to the downward deviations of the random walk volume, the empirical measure of a certain random walk skeleton introduced in~\cite{BBH2001} is close to one of the minimizers of the variational problem in the corresponding rate function.